richardeascanio/bookstore/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.

+Bookstore project with CRUD in firebase(Storage and Database), AngularFireAuth and Google authentication

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.